Home

 Summer break - details of Talking Plants and Outings will be listed here

-Sunday 21 September: Doors open 1.30pm; at 2.00pm: Dr Julian Sutton owner of Desirable Plants Nursery, Devon
+Sunday 21 September: Doors open 1.30pm; at 2.00pm: Dr Julian Sutton “Twelve Excellent Plants - Position, Provenance and Propagation“

 We specialise in herbaceous perennials, the choice, the interesting and the offbeat.
 Our bold intention is to list a modest range of immodestly interesting plants from our large and hard won collection, changing the list a great deal from year to year.
 We sell plants by mail order to the UK only, at a select group of plant sales across southern England, and at our monthly ‘Perennials in Totnes’ events in Totnes town centre